jmrio/uk-intl-kb/README.md

 Some time ago, I bought a keyboard and a laptop in a web store in UK.
 Obviously they come with UK keyboard layout.

-I do not like use a different keyboard layout than the proper of the device, so I searched through the Internet, and I found a custom Windows design that I love.
+I do not like using a different keyboard layout than the proper of the device, so I searched through the Internet, and I found a custom Windows design that I love.

 ![Original keyboard layout](http://www.zolid.com/uk-intl-kb/UK-Intl%20WEur%20kb%20(v2.0).png)
 ###### [The image is property of the original developer](http://www.zolid.com/uk-intl-kb/index.htm)

-As a programmer I spend almost all my time in linux so I decided to porting the project to xkb.
+As a programmer I spend almost all my time in linux so I decided to port the project to xkb.

 ## How to install